Cúmplices de um Resgate: Plot

 Two twin sisters who were separated after birth are reunited after twelve years.
-Luna (Isabela Palhano), one of the twins, is sweet, gentle, very talented for music and has a lovely voice.
-She lives a happy life in "Village of Dreams:, where she lives with her grandmother Nina (Mira Haar), her aunt Helena (Thays Gorga) and her mother Rebecca (Juliana Baroni), who loves and cares for her daughter as Luna never met her father.
+Manuela (Larissa Manoela), one of the twins, is sweet, gentle, very talented for music and has a lovely voice.
+She lives a happy life in "Village of Dreams:, where she lives with her grandmother Nina (Mira Haar), her aunt Helena (Thays Gorga) and her mother Rebecca (Juliana Baroni), who loves and cares for her daughter as Manuela never met her father.
 Rebecca is the biological mother of two girls, but she never knew she had.
-Luna is very beloved in the village, and is member of a band called "Luna e Seus Amigos" (Luna & Her Friends).
+Manuela is very beloved in the village, and is member of a band called "Manuela e Seus Amigos" (Manuela & Her Friends).
 Other members are her aunt Helena, Pedro (Elam Lima), Mateus (Lipe Volpato) and his younger sister Doris (Sophia Valverde) and Teo (Fhelipe Gomes), a blind yet smart boy.
 They are accompanied by Manteiguinha, Teo's guide dog and Mateus and Doris' mouse, Tuntum.
 The two animals "talk" to each other, following the children of the village.

-Isadora(Isabela Palhano) was separated from Luna at birth and lives a rich life, surrounded by employees and many perks, but she has no friends.
+Isabela (Larissa Manoela) was separated from Manuela at birth and lives a rich life, surrounded by employees and many perks, but she has no friends.
 She lives in conflict with her "mother" Regina (Maria Pinna), who had to steal her when she was born with the help of her brother Geraldo (Nando Pradho) since she can't have children of her own.
-Orlando (Alexandre Barros), Isadora's father, works hard but always has time for his daughter and makes all her wishes.
-Isadora is also beloved by Marina (Tânia Bondezan), her nanny and the housekeeper.
+Orlando (Alexandre Barros), Isabela's father, works hard but always has time for his daughter and makes all her wishes.
+Isabela is also beloved by Marina (Tânia Bondezan), her nanny and the housekeeper.
 She dreams of being a singer, but she has no such talent.

-A children's group is about to be formed by the label "Do-Re-Music", where Isadora works with André (Felipe Cavalcanti) and the Vaz siblings: Joaquim (John William), Júlia (Bia Jordan) and Felipe (Kevin Vechiatto).
-Isadora does anything to get signed and Regina becomes her business agent, faking everything so that no one outside of the city ever finds out that Isadora exists, because it would be a huge problem to her if the girl becomes famous.
-Things change when Marina takes Isadora to a music competition where Luna's band also participates.
-Isadora sees the resemblance between them both, then proposes a switch.
+A children's group is about to be formed by the label "Do-Re-Music", where Isabela works with André (Felipe Cavalcanti) and the Vaz siblings: Joaquim (John William), Júlia (Bia Jordan) and Felipe (Kevin Vechiatto).
+Isabela does anything to get signed and Regina becomes her business agent, faking everything so that no one outside of the city ever finds out that Isabela exists, because it would be a huge problem to her if the girl becomes famous.
+Things change when Marina takes Isabela to a music competition where Manuela's band also participates.
+Isabela sees the resemblance between them both, then proposes a switch.